Temerty Faculty of Medicine: Curriculum

 In 2016, the Faculty of Medicine implemented the new Foundations Curriculum, moving away from the traditional lecture based style of teaching based on anatomy, physiology, pathology and pharmacology and into a case-based learning approach with early clinical exposure.

-The Doctor of Medicine program at the University of Toronto is a 4-year MD program with a total enrollment of about 850 students.
+The Doctor of Medicine program at the University of Toronto is a 4-year MD program with a total enrolment of about 850 students.
+For the 2026 admission year the Faculty of Medicine will admit 303 students.
 The first two years are known as the preclerkship curriculum, during which M.D. candidates acquire the basic biomedical and human anatomy knowledge.
 The principles of medical ethics, professionalism and medical jurisprudence are also taught in preclerkship.
 The final two years form the clerkship curriculum that takes place in hospitals and ambulatory clinics.
 The core clerkship rotations cover the essential medical specialties: surgery and internal medicine, psychiatry, pediatrics, obstetrics and gynecology, family medicine, ambulatory experience, neurology, emergency medicine, anesthesia, ophthalmology, otolaryngology and dermatology.
 Additional rotations are devoted to elective clerkships that provide training in subdisciplines within the major specialities.

 In 2018, the average accepted undergraduate weighted GPA was 3.96 (on the University of Toronto Weighted GPA (wGPA) Formula) and the median score in the numerically graded sections of the MCAT was 11.
+In the 2023/2024 admission cycle the average cGPA (cumulative GPA) of accepted students was 3.95.
 The University of Toronto is one of only a few programs in Canada to accept international students through its admission process.
 The faculty also offers the MD/PhD degree jointly with University of Toronto doctoral programs, in addition to other degrees of Master of Science, master of public health, master of health science, doctor of philosophy, and post-doctoral fellowships.